The Street Urchin

 The first rays of sunlight were shining through the open windows and birds were chirping their morning song.
 Colvan stood above her, his hands resting on her shoulders as he shook her gently.
 His eyes watched her with a serious gaze and a furrowed brow showed his concern.

 Tiga sighed and reached up to hug Colvan’s strong arms.
-She then realized that several tears were sliding down her cheeks and felt a handkerchief dab them away quickly.
+She felt several tears sliding down her cheeks and then a handkerchief dab them away quickly.
 Tiga spotted Milna kneeling beside the bed, a bowl of cool water and cloth in her lap.
 As she embraced Colvan’s arms, Tiga felt Milna wipe her brow with the cloth.
 It was cool and damp on her hot forehead and she sighed again.

 “You’re finally awake,” Colvan stated, relaxing his furrowed brow.